kermitt2/grobid/doc/Grobid-service.md

 |         503          |     The service is not available, which usually means that all the threads are currently used                       |

 A `503` error with the default parallel mode normally means that all the threads available to GROBID are currently used.
 The client need to re-send the query after a wait time that will allow the server to free some threads.
 The wait time depends on the service and the capacities of the server, we suggest 5-10 seconds for the `processFulltextDocument` service.

+The optional sentence segmentation in the TEI XML result is based on the algorithm selected in the Grobid property file (under `grobid-home/config/grobid.properties`).
+As of August 2020, available segmenters are the [Pragmatic_Segmenter](https://github.com/diasks2/pragmatic_segmenter) (recommended) and [OpenNLP sentence detector](https://opennlp.apache.org/docs/1.5.3/manual/opennlp.html#tools.sentdetect).

 You can test this service with the **cURL** command lines, for instance fulltext extraction (header, body and citations) from a PDF file in the current directory: